groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/xml-to-dot.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-XML"
+        - icon: "far fa-file-code"
           title: " About XML File Format"
           content: |
             XML stands for Extensible Markup Language that is similar to HTML but different in using tags for defining objects.
 The whole idea behind creation of XML file format was to store and transport data without being dependent on software or hardware tools.
 Its popularity is due to it being both human as well as machine readable.
 This enables it to create common data protocols in the form of objects to be stored and shared over network such as World Wide Web (WWW).
-The “X” in XML is for extensible which implies that the language can be extended to any number of symbols as per user requirements.
-It is for these features that many standard file formats make use of it such as Microsoft Open XML, LibreOffice OpenDocument, XHTML and SVG.

           link: "https://docs.fileformat.com/web/xml/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-word"
           title: " About DOT File Format"
           content: |
             Files with .DOT extension are template files created by Microsoft Word to have pre-formatted settings for generation of further DOC or DOCX files.
 A template file is created in order to have specific user settings that should be applied to subsequent files created from these.
 These settings include page margins, borders, headers, footers, and other page settings.
 Such templates are used in official documents such as company letterheads and standardized forms.
-The DOT file format is specific to Microsoft Word 2003 and earlier, but is supported by higher versions as well.
-Microsoft Word by default opens every new document based on normal.dot file.
-If modified, all the new files created will result in same settings as from the template file.
-In Microsoft Word 2007, the DOT file format has been replaced with Office OpenXML based DOTX file format.

           link: "https://docs.fileformat.com/word-processing/dot/"